fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 }
 ```

 And next add Nginx to the docker-compose file.
-Add a volume as instructed in the docker hub page where the right side is `:/etc/nginx/nginx.conf:ro`, the final ro declares that the volume will be _read-only_.
+Add a volume as instructed in the docker hub page where the right side is _:/etc/nginx/nginx.conf:ro_, the final ro declares that the volume will be <i>read-only</i>.

+`docker-compose.yml`

 ```yml
   nginx: